 Wall Insulation: Up to $400/home

-Some frequently-used types of home solar panels in Glendale Heights include thin-film, polycrystalline and monocrystalline.
+Some frequently-used types of home solar panels in Glendale Heights include monocrystalline, polycrystalline and thin-film.
 Monocrystalline panels are balanced and efficient, while thin-film and polycrystalline panels pair good performance with greater upfront value.
-Ask your local provider about which solar panels they work with.
+Ask your local provider about what kinds of solar panels they work with.